 From bottom to top, we are a hierachical system.
 We create illness from a seed – a tiny moment, a drop in time, and then grow the seed into full bloom.
 Looking at the root cause can ‘dig up’ the original seed and change the outcome.

-We inherit the ‘seed’ material from our ancestors which may influence us, even if this is a vague notion that you come from a sickly lot on one side of the family.
-This is an inherited pattern of discontent, although it may be played out in many differing forms.
+We may inherit the ‘seed’ material from our ancestors, and this may influence us, even if this is a vague notion that you come from a sickly lot on one side of the family.
+This seed is an inherited pattern of discontent, although it may be played-out in many differing forms.

 If we use the metaphor of our body as if it were a house, we can get to the heart of the matter, and descibe metaphorically something that physiologically is difficult to describe.
 Your physical body can be looked at as if it were a house, within which you live.
 In this house are floors or levels, which represent your memory, physiology, actions and thoughts.